Setting up an RCP

 1. Initial Check with the DSO

-If several buildings are involved, it is necessary to consult the DSO by communicating the address of the main building, for example, the one where a new photovoltaic system is planned to be installed.
-The DSO should be asked to identify neighboring buildings that can participate in the RCP.
+If multiple buildings are involved, it is necessary to consult the DSO by communicating the address of the main building, for example, the one where a new photovoltaic system is planned for installation.
+The DSO should be asked to identify neighboring buildings eligible to participate in the RCP.
 This request can be made by any interested party.
-The DSO will reply within 14 days with a list of eligible buildings based on the electrical network topology.
+The DSO will respond within 14 days with a list of eligible buildings based on the electrical network topology.

-2. Application for Establishment and Designation of the Manager
+2. Request for Constitution and Designation of the Manager

-The application for the establishment of the RCP is made by the electrician mandated by the Owner during the connection request for the building or the production installation via the dedicated form provided by the DSO and signed by all future members of the RCP.
+The request to constitute the RCP is made by the electrician mandated by the owner during the building connection request or the production system installation request, using the dedicated form provided by the DSO and signed by all future members of the RCP.

 A manager and contact person for the RCP vis-à-vis the DSO must also be designated.
-This is generally the Owner or the PPE.
-If the RCP consists of several buildings owned by different Owners, they must agree to designate one.
-This is usually the one with the main PV installation who seeks to sell its production to the residents of neighboring buildings with this extended RCP.
-It is recommended to establish an agreement between the Owners on how the RCP will be operated.
+This is generally the owner or the PPE.
+If the RCP is composed of several buildings owned by different owners, they must agree on designating one.
+This is usually the one with the main PV installation seeking to sell its production to the residents of neighboring buildings through this extended RCP.
+It is recommended to establish an agreement between the owners on how the RCP will be operated.

-The DSO then has three months to examine the application.
-Residents who do not wish to join the RCP remain customers of the DSO, and the DSO will deduct their consumption from the DSO's overall invoice without needing to modify the wiring.
-Once this person leaves the building, their apartment can easily be integrated into the RCP.
+The DSO then has three months to examine the request.
+Residents who do not wish to join the RCP remain customers of the DSO, and the DSO will deduct their consumption from the overall DSO invoice without requiring wiring modifications.
+Once this person has left the building, their apartment can easily be integrated into the RCP.

-If the RCP is established in a building with existing leases, it is essential to obtain the consent of each tenant.
-In the case of a PPE, the consent of each co-owner is necessary.
-The letter template below can be used to inform the residents and obtain their consent for the creation of an RCP:
+If the RCP is established in a building with existing leases, it is essential to obtain the agreement of each tenant.
+In the case of a PPE, the agreement of each co-owner is necessary.
+The letter template below can be used to inform residents and collect their consent for the creation of an RCP:

-If the premises are vacant at the time the RCP is established (e.g., during a move or in the case of a new building), the Owner can require new tenants to join the RCP.
-This obligation can be integrated into the lease agreement or stipulated in a separate electricity supply contract.
+If the premises are free of any lease at the time of RCP constitution (e.g., upon moving or in the case of a new building), the owner can require new tenants to join the RCP.
+This obligation can be included in the lease agreement or stated in a separate electricity supply contract.

 - Costs for self-consumed solar electricity